indigodarkwolf/x16emu-vs2019/README.md

 To get up and running:
 * Delete the x16-emulator directory (it's a submodule of my x16-emulator fork, but I don't plan to accept pull requests from others -- make your own to the master branch!)
 * Create a fork of https://github.com/commanderx16/x16-emulator
 * git clone your fork to this directory.
-This should create a directory named "x16-emulator".
+This should create a directory named "x16-emulator" replacing the one you deleted.
 * Open x16emu.sln
 * Build, edit, whatever, and away you go.